 As you are likely to face quite a lot of competition, it is important to find out what people want and whether there are any particular services you can offer which will attract customers.
 If you plan to carry out a local survey of potential customers, don't forget that they might include other businesses such as taxi firms and used car dealers.
 Setting up a Facebook profile might be a good way of gathering feedback from people in your area.

-Why will people choose your business
+Why will people choose your car repair business?

 You'll want to make sure that enough people will choose your business rather than taking their car elsewhere.
 Your market research might have revealed a gap in the market that you can fill.
 For example, perhaps no one in your area specialises in car electrics, clutch replacement or repair and servicing of Japanese imports.